Adiabatic Quantum Computing: Algorithms

 where $ d(i) $ is the out-degree of the $i$th node.

-The rows having zero matrix elements, corresponding to dangling nodes, are replaced by the vector $ \vec{e}/n $ whose entries are all $ 1/n $.
+The rows having zero matrix elements, corresponding to dangling nodes, are replaced by the vector $ \vec{e}/n $ whose entries are all $ 1/n $, where $n$ is the number of pages or nodes, i.e., the size of the web-graph.
 Call the resulting (right) stochastic matrix $ P_2 $.
 However, there could still be subgraphs with in-links but no out-links.
 Thus one defines the ``Google matrix" $ G $ as

 where $ E \equiv \ket{\vec{v}} \bra{\vec{e}}$.
 The ``personalization vector" $ \vec{v} $ is a probability distribution; the typical choice is $\vec{v}=\vec{e}/n $.
 The parameter $\alpha\in(0,1)$ is the probability that the walker follows the link structure of the web-graph at each step, rather than hop randomly between graph nodes according to $\vec{v}$ (Google reportedly uses $ \alpha=0.85 $).
-By construction, $G$ is irreducible and aperiodic, and hence the Perron-Frobenius theorem ensures the existence of a unique eigenvector with all positive entries associated to the maximal eigenvalue $1$.
+By construction, $G$ is irreducible and aperiodic, and hence the Perron-Frobenius theorem \cite{horn2012matrix},\footnote{This theorem states that if all elements of a real symmetric square matrix $A$ are non-negative, then the largest eigenvalue of $A$ is real; furthermore, the components of the corresponding eigenvector can be chosen to be all non-negative.} ensures the existence of a unique eigenvector with all positive entries associated to the maximal eigenvalue $1$.
 This eigenvector is precisely the PageRank $ \vp $.
 Moreover, the modulus of the second eigenvalue of $G$ is upper-bounded by $\alpha$ \cite{Nusbaum:03}.
 This is important for the convergence of the power method, the standard computational technique employed to evaluate $ \vp $.
 It uses the fact that for any probability vector $ \vp_0 $

-The power method computes $\vp$ with accuracy $\nu$ in a time $O[sn\log({\nu})/\log(\alpha)]$, where $s$ is the sparsity of the graph (maximum number of non-zero entries per row of the adjacency matrix).
+The power method computes $\vp$ with accuracy $\nu$ in a time that scales as $O[sn\log(1/\nu)/\log(1/\alpha)]$, where $s$ is the sparsity of the graph (maximum number of non-zero entries per row of the adjacency matrix).
 The rate of convergence is determined by $\alpha$.